How to Save a Dying Tree: Easy Tree Health Success

 If the soil around the tree is constantly saturated with water, this is a problem and you need to work on getting water to drain away from that area or introduce more sunlight.

-If you believe under-watering is the issue, this is easy to solve with a garden hose or an automatic sprinkler system.
+If you believe under-watering is the issue, this is easy to solve with a garden hose or an automatic or alternative sprinkler system.
 You can even fill up a five-gallon bucket with water and carry it to the tree.
 Whatever it takes for our friend to feel better!

 Don't Add to Much Mulch